ohgodspidersno/ogsn-pz-mods/README.md

 1. Needs poster art
 1. other languages
 1. Be sure to add new magazines from other mods
+1. Credit:
+    Book by Dmitry Baranovskiy from the Noun Project Map by Ayan Sabbir from the Noun Project
+    Book by Vincencio from the Noun Project (notebook)

 ##Ideas for New Mods
 Might pursue these...